Norm Violation Detection in Multi-Agent Systems using Large Language Models: A Pilot Study: Discussion

 \section{Discussion}

 We make several observations based on the results.
 First, ChatGPT-4 performed better than the other models with an accuracy of 86\%.
-This result is not surprising given that GPT Turbo, the model used in ChatGPT-4 tops the leaderboard for general reasoning~\cite{fan2023}.
+This result is not surprising given that GPT Turbo, the model used in ChatGPT-4 topped the leaderboard for general reasoning at the time of writing~\cite{fan2023}.
 However, we note that the result obtained is far from being perfect.
 Software agents performing actions based on the result even from this best performing LLM might still be performing norm-violating actions based on the advice received, and hence may be subject to sanctions.
 However, note that in this work we simply prompted the LLMs in a zero-shot manner (i.e.~without showing any examples to the LLM, either via in-context learning or fine-tuning).
-Therefore, we suggest the creation of fine-tuned or RAG-based models to further improve norm detection ability of LLMs.
+Therefore, we suggest the creation of fine-tuned or RAG (Retrieval Augmented Generation)-based models to further improve norm detection ability of LLMs.
 Use of advanced reasoning techniques such as Tree-of-Thought prompting~\cite{yao2024tree} may further improve outcomes.
 More broadly, norm competence of LLMs \cite{BlueSkyPaperOURArchive}, of which norm violation detection is only one aspect, should be improved.

 Second, we observed that for a few norms all the LLMs performed poorly (Llama 2 7B and Mixtral 7B, more so than ChatGPT-4).
 For example, violations of norm 2 about keeping vegetables and fruits in the refrigerator have been identified poorly.
 Perhaps, it could be that this norm may have been in conflict with common knowledge reasoning where only green vegetables are kept in the refrigerator.
 In some cases, the relatively poor result of Llama 2 may have been because of the non-availability of data.
 For example, norm 6 requires the ability to determine whether a vegetable or fruit contains citric acid (e.g., beetroot in one story).
 However, it may be difficult for the LLM to identify such information.
 There are limited sources on the Internet that may have this information so it may not be in the LLM's training data.
 Also, as we did not provide a floor plan of the house to the LLM, its performance may have been impacted.
 For example, we noticed that in certain instances, Llama 2 made incorrect inferences related to various rooms of the house (e.g.~the kitchen) having crawlspaces.